andrewdalpino/SuperCool/README.md

 # SuperCool

-Super Cool is a fast single-image super-resolution (SISR) model capable of upscaling images 2X, 4X, and 8X while maintaining high visual fidelity.
+SuperCool is a fast single-image super-resolution (SISR) model capable of upscaling images 2X, 4X, and 8X with high visual fidelity.
 The model is trained in two stages which optimize for different objectives.
-The first stage focuses on upscaling using a regularized reconstruction loss and the second stage focuses on increasing visual fidelity through generative adversarial network (GAN) training where a critic model is used to fine-tune the output of the upscaler.
-When combined, these objectives produces a model that outputs high-resolution images that are true to the original.
+The first stage focuses on upscaling using a regularized reconstruction loss and the second stage focuses on increasing visual fidelity through generative adversarial network (GAN) training.
+When combined, these objectives produce models that output upscaled images that look better to the human eye than models that were not jointly optimized.

-## Features
+## Key Features

-- **High visual information fidelity**: SuperCool employs a secondary fine-tuning stage that increases the visual fidelity (VIF) of the output while minimizing visual artifacts by dynamically balancing a critic loss with regularized reconstruction loss.
-The result are upscaled images that are more faithful to the original image to the human eye.
+- **High visual information fidelity**: SuperCool employs a secondary fine-tuning stage that increases the visual fidelity (VIF) of the output while maintaining the peak signal-to-noise (PSNR) and structural similarity (SSIM) achieved during pretraining.
+The result are upscaled images that are perceived to be more appealing to the human eye.

-- **Very fast**: Instead of directly predicting the individual pixels of the upscaled image, SuperCool uses a fast deterministic bilinear or bicubic upscaling algorithm and then fills in the missing details through a residual pathway that operates purely within the low-resolution space.
-As such, the model is capable of being used for real-time image processing even at 8X the original size.
+- **Very fast**: Instead of directly predicting the individual pixels of the upscaled image, SuperCool uses a fast deterministic  upscaling algorithm and then fills in the missing details through a residual pathway that operates primarily within the low-resolution subspace.
+As such, the model is capable of being used for real-time image processing.

-- **Adjustable model size**: Depending on your computing budget, you can train larger or smaller models by adjusting a few hyper-parameters such as the number of hidden channels, number of hidden layers, and size/strength of the adversarial model.
+- **Train on your own images**: SuperCool's dataloader and preprocessing pipeline works with any of the popular image formats including JPEG, PNG, WEBP, and GIF.
+Just point the training script to the location of the folder containing your training images and begin training.
+This enabled you to build upscalers that specialize on certain types of images such as satellite photos or portraits.

-- **Train on your own images**: SuperCool's dataloader works with any training images.
-All you have to do is point the training script to the location of the folder containing your images.
-This allows you to train specialized upscalers that operate on specific types of images such as satellite photos or portraits.
+- **Adjustable model size**: Depending on your computing and memory budget, you can train larger or smaller models by adjusting a few hyper-parameters such as the number of hidden channels, number of hidden layers, and size/strength of the adversarial model.

 ## Install Project Dependencies